Four Corners Generating Station: History

 The Four Corners Generating Station was constructed on property that was leased from the Navajo Nation in a renegotiated agreement that will expire in 2041.
-Unit 1 and Unit 2 were completed in 1963, Unit 3 was completed in 1964, Unit 4 was completed in 1969, and Unit 5 was completed in 1970.
+Unit 1 and unit 2 were completed in 1963, unit 3 was completed in 1964, unit 4 was completed in 1969, and unit 5 was completed in 1970.

 Apparently the astronauts of the Mercury program reported that they could see two human-constructed things from space: one was the Great Wall of China and the other was the "plume streaming from Four Corners Power Plant."

 In 1975, New Mexico enacted a tax on the generation of electricity and an in-state credit such that only electricity exported out-of-state was subject to the tax.
 Objections to this tax led to two United States Supreme Court cases.
 In Arizona v.
 New Mexico (1976), on a motion seeking to invoke the original jurisdiction of the Supreme Court, the court initially decided not to be involved and denied the motion, leaving the matter to the state court.
 The owners of Four Corners filed an action in state court to declare the tax invalid, leading to the United States Supreme Court decision Arizona Public Service Co. v.
 Snead (1979), which held that the tax violated the Supremacy Clause of the United States Constitution.

-In November 2010, APS announced that it would purchase the SCE share of Units 4 and 5, add air pollution control systems to these units, and shutdown Units 1, 2, and 3.
+In November 2010, APS announced that it would purchase the SCE share of units 4 and 5, add air pollution control systems to these units, and shut down units 1, 2, and 3.
 This transaction and shutdown were completed in 2013.
-Following the shutdown of Units 1 through 3, the capacity of Four Corners is 1,540 megawatts.
+Following the shutdown of units 1 through 3, the capacity of Four Corners is 1,540 megawatts.

-After a law suit by a coalition of environmental organizations, the plant owners and the plaintiffs reached a consent decree in 2015.
+After a lawsuit by a coalition of environmental organizations, the plant owners and the plaintiffs reached a consent decree in 2015.
 According to the decree the plant will reduce emissions of nitrogen oxides and sulfur dioxide, pay $1.5 million in civil penalties and $6.7 million in healthcare and other mitigation costs for the people in the affected parts of the Navajo Nation.
-The law suit was based on pollution of Class I areas under the Clean Air Act in Grand Canyon National Park and 15 other areas of the National Park Service as well as hazardous conditions for health of neighbors of the plant.
+The lawsuit was based on pollution of Class I areas under the Clean Air Act in Grand Canyon National Park and 15 other areas of the National Park Service as well as hazardous conditions for health of neighbors of the plant.